-- (3) The period to be specified in an order under paragraph (2) shall be 7 days unless it appears to the Bailiff that a longer or shorter period would be appropriate in the particular circumstances of the application. - (4) The conditions to which paragraph (2) refers are - - (a) that there are reasonable grounds for suspecting that a specified person has benefited from any criminal conduct; - (b) that there are reasonable grounds for suspecting that the material to which the application relates - (i) is likely to be of substantial value (whether by itself or together with other material) to the investigation for the purposes of which the application is made, and
+- (3) The period to be specified in an order under paragraph (2) shall be 7 days unless it appears to the Bailiff that a longer or shorter period would be appropriate in the particular circumstances of the application. - (4) The conditions to which paragraph (2) refers are - (a) that there are reasonable grounds for suspecting that a specified person has benefited from any criminal conduct or has used, is using or intends to use property in criminal conduct; - (b) that there are reasonable grounds for suspecting that the material to which the application relates - (i) is likely to be of substantial value (whether by itself or together with other material) to the investigation for the purposes of which the application is made, and - (ii) does not consist of or include items subject to legal privilege; and - (c) that there are reasonable grounds for believing that it is in the public interest that the material should be produced or that access to it should be given, having regard - (i) to the benefit likely to accrue to the investigation if the material is obtained, and - (ii) to the circumstances under which the person in possession of the material holds it.
+149 - (5) Where the Bailiff makes an order under paragraph (2) giving a police officer access to material on any premises the Bailiff may, on the application of a police officer, order any person who appears to the Bailiff to be entitled to grant entry to the premises to allow a police officer to enter the premises to obtain access to the material. - (6) An application under paragraph (1) or (5) may be made ex parte to the Bailiff in chambers.

-- (ii) does not consist of or include items subject to legal privilege; and - (c) that there are reasonable grounds for believing that it is in the public interest that the material should be produced or that access to it should be given, having regard - (i) to the benefit likely to accrue to the investigation if the material is obtained, and - (ii) to the circumstances under which the person in possession of the material holds it. - (5) Where the Bailiff makes an order under paragraph (2) giving a police officer access to material on any premises the Bailiff may, on the application of a police officer, order any person who appears to the Bailiff to be entitled to grant entry to the premises to allow a police officer to enter the premises to obtain access to the material. - (6) An application under paragraph (1) or (5) may be made ex parte to the Bailiff in chambers. - (7) An application for the discharge or variation of an order under this Article may be made to the Bailiff in chambers, and the Bailiff may rule upon the application or may, at the Bailiff's discretion, refer it to the Court for adjudication. - (8) Where the material to which an application under paragraph (1) relates consists of information contained in a computer - (a) an order under paragraph (2) to produce material to a police officer for the police officer to take away shall have effect as an order to produce the material in a form in which it can be taken away and in which it is visible and legible; and - (b) an order under paragraph (2) giving a police officer access to material shall have effect as an order to give access to the material in a form in which it is visible and legible. - (9) An order under paragraph (2) - (a) shall not confer any right to production of, or access to, items subject to legal privilege; - (b) shall have effect notwithstanding any obligation as to secrecy or other restriction upon the disclosure of information imposed by any statute or contract or otherwise; and - (c) may be made in relation to material in the possession of a States department. - (10) 69 - (11) Provision may be made by Rules of Court as to - - (a) the manner in which applications may be made under this Article; - (b) the discharge and variation of orders under this Article; and - (c) proceedings related to orders under this Article.70 - (12) A person who, without reasonable excuse - - (a) fails to comply with an order under this Article; or is guilty of an offence and liable to imprisonment for a term not exceeding 2 years or to a fine or to both.
+- (7) An application for the discharge or variation of an order under this Article may be made to the Bailiff in chambers, and the Bailiff may rule upon the application or may, at the Bailiff's discretion, refer it to the Court for adjudication. - (8) Where the material to which an application under paragraph (1) relates consists of information contained in a computer - (a) an order under paragraph (2) to produce material to a police officer for the police officer to take away shall have effect as an order to produce the material in a form in which it can be taken away and in which it is visible and legible; and - (b) an order under paragraph (2) giving a police officer access to material shall have effect as an order to give access to the material in a form in which it is visible and legible. - (9) An order under paragraph (2) - (a) shall not confer any right to production of, or access to, items subject to legal privilege; - (b) shall have effect notwithstanding any obligation as to secrecy or other restriction upon the disclosure of information imposed by any statute or contract or otherwise; and - (c) may be made in relation to material in the possession of a States department. - (10) $^{150}$ - (11) Provision may be made by Rules of Court as to - (a) the manner in which applications may be made under this Article; - (b) the discharge and variation of orders under this Article; and - (c) proceedings related to orders under this Article.
+151 - (12) A person who, without reasonable excuse - (a) fails to comply with an order under this Article; or - (b) obstructs a police officer who is acting or attempting to act in pursuance of such an order, is guilty of an offence and liable to imprisonment for a term not exceeding 2 years or to a fine or to both.